Can you stream on multiple platforms at once?

 StreamYard

-StreamYard is another big player in the multistreaming world.
+StreamYard is the second big player in the multistreaming world.
 I have not personally used StreamYard recently, but StreamYard has great supporters.
 Any time I mention multistreaming, somebody will say StreamYard.

 multistreaming in streamyard